 This solution consists of laying fiber optic cables throughout the long backhaul distance.
 Although in some situations it is not feasible (or extremely costly) due to the geographical/terrain considerations (e.g. mountains, lakes, etc.), it remains a possible solution in other scenarios (e.g., plains, desert areas).
 The main limitation is the cost of civil works, which are generally much more expensive than the cable cost.
-Although the installation costs can reach 200 USD/meter in dense urban areas [28], they go down to 30 USD/meter in rural areas, as noted in [29].
+Although the installation costs can reach 200 USD/meter in dense urban areas [232], they go down to 30 USD/meter in rural areas, as noted in [233].
 This clearly plays in favor of fiber deployment when severe geographical constraints do not exist.

-To minimize the deployed fiber lengths in rural areas, an optimization approach for point to multipoint communications in GPON networks is proposed in [30].
-The approach finds the minimum spanning tree connecting the customer premises equipment (or the optical equipment that are closest to the customers) to the equipment at the nearest central office, while using a weighted approach taking into account the nature of the terrain and soil composition in the optimization, as these are important factors for fiber deployment in rural areas [30].
-In [31], to avoid having under-utilized trees in rural PON networks, a chain of amplifier nodes is used.
-In both rural and urban cases, the access PON network is connected to a DWDM backbone ring in the approach of[31].
-Although PON networks were initially devised for access/fronthaul networks, they are proposed in [32] as a backhaul solution for 4G/5G wireless networks in rural areas, and a cost analysis is performed for connecting Greek islands with backhaul PON-based optical rings.
+To minimize the deployed fiber lengths in rural areas, an optimization approach for point to multipoint communications in gigabit passive optical network (GPON) networks is proposed in [234].
+The approach finds the minimum spanning tree connecting the customer premises equipment (or the optical equipment that are closest to the customers) to the equipment at the nearest central office, while using a weighted approach taking into account the nature of the terrain and soil composition in the optimization, as these are important factors for fiber deployment in rural areas [234].
+In [235], to avoid having under-utilized trees in rural PON networks, a chain of amplifier nodes is used.
+In both rural and urban cases, the access PON network is connected to a dense wavelength division multiplexing (DWDM) backbone ring in the approach of [235].
+Although PON networks were initially devised for access/fronthaul networks, they are proposed in [236] as a backhaul solution for 4G/5G wireless networks in rural areas, and a cost analysis is performed for connecting Greek islands with backhaul PON-based optical rings.

-In [33], RoF is considered to provide backhaul connectivity in rural areas.
+In [237], radio over fiber (RoF) is considered to provide backhaul connectivity in rural areas.
 The objective is to minimize the cost of fiber deployment.
 First, neighboring villages are clustered, and the Voronoi tessellation is implemented.
 Then, the positions of the BSs in each area are determined by starting from a certain position, implementing a technique solving the Traveling Salesman Problem to minimize the length of fiber that needs to be deployed between BSs, and then varying the BS positions using Genetic Algorithm.
-The process is repeated until a suitable placement and its corresponding minimum length fiber deployment are achieved [33].
+The process is repeated until a suitable placement and its corresponding minimum length fiber deployment are achieved [237].

-When fiber deployment is too costly, especially when there is no adequate transportation infrastructure (e.g., fiber can be deployed along railroad or power lines [30]), wireless solutions are more adequate [10], as investigated in the following subsections.
+When fiber deployment is too costly, especially when there is no adequate transportation infrastructure (e.g., fiber can be deployed along railroad or power lines [234]), wireless solutions are more adequate [14], as investigated in the following subsections.